 Calling all graduates of the Clarkston High School Class of 1968!
 Join us for your 50th Reunion weekend in Clarkston!

 Clarkston Area Optimist Club scholarships recently awarded four $1,000 scholarships to Clarkston students.

 Elementary Learning Feedback Documents for elementary school students are now available to access through your ParentVUE account.

-On Friday, May 25, 2018, U.S. Congressman Mike Bishop (Michigan's 8th District) visited Clarkston Junior High School's Construction Technology Program to learn about the skills students are learning in class and applying in real-world projects to positively impact the Clarkston community, as well as how these skills translate to future career opportunities.
+On Friday, May 25, 2018, U.S. Congressman Mike Bishop (Michigan's 8th District) visited Clarkston Junior High School's Construction Technology Program.

 Learn more about vaping and how we can partner to keep our kids safe.

 On Wednesday, May 30, CHS forensics teacher Chris Brosky was named the 2018 Clarkston Foundation Teacher of the Year!